privacygmail cleanupemail security

 How it works:

-3. Downloads email metadata to your browser
+3. It downloads email metadata into your browser

-4. Analyzes data locally on your device
+4. It analyzes the data locally on your device

-5. Results displayed instantly
+5. Results show up instantly

-6. Emails never leave your device
+6. Your emails never leave your device

 Technical architecture: